On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Abstract

 \section{Abstract}

-In this manuscript, we study the elasticity and stability of the collision of two kinks with low speed $0<v$ for the nonlinear wave equation of dimension $1+1$ known as the $\phi^{6}$ model.
-Indeed, we concluded for any $k\in\mathbb{N}$ that if $v$ is small enough, then, after the collision, the two solitons will move away with a new velocity $\nu_{f}$ such that $\vert \nu_{f}-v\vert\ll v^{k}$ and the energy norm of the remainder $\overrightarrow{\psi}(t) $ will be also smaller than $v^{k}.$ The orbital stability of two solitary waves for the $\phi^{6}$ model was also proved in this manuscript.
-This paper is the continuation of the work done in \cite{second}, where we constructed a sequence $\phi_{k}$ of approximate solutions for the $\phi^{6}$ model.
-This set of approximate solutions is used as a framework to describe the dynamics of the collision of two kinks for all $t\in\mathbb{R}$ with a high precision of order $v^{k}$ for any $k\in\mathbb{N}$ if $v\ll 1.$
+We study the elasticity of the collision of two kinks with an incoming low speed $v\in (0,1)$ for the nonlinear wave equation in dimension $1+1$ known as the $\phi^{6}$ model.
+We prove for any $k\in\mathbb{N}$ that if the incoming speed $v$ is small enough, then, after the collision, the two kinks will move away with a velocity $v_{f}$ such that $\vert v_{f}-v\vert\leq v^{k}$ and the energy of the remainder will also be smaller than $v^{k}.$ This manuscript is the continuation of our previous paper where we constructed a sequence $\phi_{k}$ of approximate solutions for the $\phi^{6}$ model.
+The proof of our main result relies on the use of the set of approximate solutions from our previous work, modulation analysis, and a refined energy estimate method to evaluate the precision of our approximate solutions during a large time interval.